tpaschalis/tpaschalis.github.io/_posts/2026-03-31-agent-protoreflect.md

 Hmm, looks like this server exposes four services.
 The `Greeter` service has a `SayHello` RPC.
-Let's inspect how that looks like.
+Let's inspect what that looks like.

 ```
 $ grpcurl -plaintext localhost:50051 describe helloworld.Greeter